Devil Whale: History

-Many modern legends behind this giant whale was inspired by the sinking of the real-life American whaleship known as the Essex that was sunk by a giant sperm whale in 1820.
+Many modern legends behind this giant whale were inspired by the sinking of the real-life American whaleship known as the Essex that was sunk by a giant sperm whale in 1820.
 The story of this encounter with the giant whale as well as the crew's story of their reported experiences on a deserted island as a result of it gained international attention and inspired many depictions of the sperm whale in literature and later in film.

+In popular culture

 In 1940 Walt Disney's Pinocchio, the giant sperm whale Monstro has many characteristics resembling that of the Devil Whale.

-In Herman Melville' novel Moby Dick (1851) about the hunting of a whale there are allusions to both the Devil Whale, and the biblical Leviathan.
+In Herman Melville's novel Moby-Dick (1851) about the hunting of a whale there are allusions to both the Devil Whale, and the biblical Leviathan.

-The Devil Whale name was used to describe the California gray whale by Japanese whalers.
-In 1908, a Japanese whaler related stories about hunting gray whales, which he referred to as "Kukekua Kugira" (Devil Whale) due to the difficulty and danger in hunting it.
+The Devil Whale name was used to describe the California grey whale by Japanese whalers.
+In 1908, a Japanese whaler related stories about hunting grey whales, which he referred to as "Kukekua Kugira" (Devil Whale) due to the difficulty and danger in hunting it.

+A Devil Whale was mentioned at the end of Ruby Gillman, Teenage Kraken.